Bodacious/Bodacious/README.md

 - [DRYer, neater filters with class-based filters](https://handyrailstips.com/2010/05/18/dryer-neater-filters-with-class-based-filters.html)
 <!-- BLOG-POST-LIST:END -->

-## Planning your own startup? 🚀

-If you have an idea for an app or web-based business, you should check out this free guide: [App Starter](https://app-starter.co.uk/).
-It will help you organise your thoughts and ask yourself the right questions, before you start the (potentially) expensive development phase.

 ## Elsewhere 🌎

 - [My Twitter account][twitter] (I rarely use it)